ecomfe/redux-optimistic-manager/README.md

     npm install --save redux-optimistic-manager
     ```

-2. Wrap your reducer with `createOptimisticReducer` higher order function, then create a manager for your store, the `createOptimisticManager` returns a `transaction` function:
+2. Wrap your reducer with `createOptimisticReducer` higher order function, then create a manager for your store, the `createOptimisticManager` returns `postAction` and `rollback` function:

     ```javascript
     // store.js